jmrico01/rasterizer/README.md

-# 315 K
+# Software Rasterizer

+Excuse the writeup HTML, CSS, and JS files tainting this beautiful repository.
+They were required for the assignment.

-NOTE: Linux
+NOTE: Linux build
 required packages
-- freeglut3-dev (OpenGL headers)
 - xorg-dev (X11 libraries)